daniele77/daniele77.github.io/_drafts/swap-pattern.md

 Be aware: not *microdesign* at the code level, that sadly is the aspect on which nowadays C++ gurus focus most.

-Since statistically young devleopers haven't read the book "Design Patterns" (because C++ gurus always speak about micro-optimization -- but this is an entirely other blog post) I hope reading this post is enough to make them curious about the subject.
+Since most of young devleopers haven't read the book "Design Patterns" (because C++ gurus always speak about micro-optimization -- but this is an entirely other blog post) I hope reading this post is enough to make them curious about the subject.

-So, let's begin with the real pattern, described in the commonly used documentation format made famous by the book
+So, let's begin with the real pattern, described in the commonly used documentation format made famous by the GoF book
 (See
 http://en.wikipedia.org/wiki/Software_design_pattern#Documentation
 or -- even better -- read the real book! :-).